Gregory G. Katsas

-Gregory George Katsas (born August 6, 1964) is a United States circuit judge of the United States Court of Appeals for the District of Columbia Circuit.
+Gregory George Katsas (born August 6, 1964) is an American lawyer and jurist serving as a United States circuit judge of the U.S. Court of Appeals for the District of Columbia Circuit.
+He was appointed in 2017 by President Donald Trump.
+Before his appointment to the bench, Katsas served as Deputy White House Counsel in the first Trump administration, as an assistant attorney general in the United States Department of Justice, and as a partner at the law firm Jones Day.

 Early life and education

-Katsas was born in 1964 in Boston, Massachusetts; his parents were Greek immigrants.
-Katsas graduated from Princeton University in 1986 with a Bachelor of Arts cum laude.
+Katsas was born on August 6, 1964, in Boston, Massachusetts.
+His parents were Greek immigrants.
+Katsas graduated from Princeton University in 1986 with a Bachelor of Arts, cum laude, in philosophy.
 He then attended Harvard Law School, where he was an executive editor of the Harvard Law Review and an editor of the Harvard Journal of Law and Public Policy.
-He graduated from Harvard in 1989 with a Juris Doctor cum laude.
+He graduated in 1989 with a Juris Doctor, cum laude.

-Legal career
+Career

-After law school, Katsas served as a law clerk to Judge Edward R. Becker of the U.S. Court of Appeals for the Third Circuit from 1989 to 1990.
+After law school, Katsas was a law clerk to Judge Edward R. Becker of the U.S. Court of Appeals for the Third Circuit from 1989 to 1990.
 From 1990 to 1991, Katsas clerked for Clarence Thomas, who was then a judge of the District of Columbia Circuit.
-Thomas was appointed to the U.S. Supreme Court in 1991, where Katsas clerked for him again from 1991 to 1992.
+After President George H. W. Bush appointed Thomas to the U.S. Supreme Court in 1991, Katsas again clerked for Thomas from 1991 to 1992.

-Katsas then entered private practice at the Washington, D.C. office of the law firm Jones Day, where he specialized in civil and appellate litigation.
+Katsas then entered private practice at the Washington, D.C., office of the law firm Jones Day, where he specialized in civil and appellate litigation.
 He argued more than 75 appeals, including three cases in the U.S. Supreme Court.
 He was at Jones Day from 1992 to 2001, becoming a partner in 1999.

-From 2001 to 2009, Katsas served in various positions within the United States Department of Justice, including Assistant Attorney General for the Civil Division and Acting Associate Attorney General.
+From 2001 to 2009, Katsas served in various positions within the United States Department of Justice, including assistant attorney general for the Civil Division and Acting associate attorney general.
 Katsas returned to Jones Day from 2009 to 2017.
-From January to December 2017, Katsas served as Deputy White House Counsel.
+From January to December 2017, Katsas served as deputy White House counsel.